Sakai’s Traditional Craftsmen — Preserving the Soul of Japanese Knife-Making

 In Sakai, Japan, a handful of master artisans carry the weight of over 600 years of knife-making tradition.
 Recognized by the Japanese government as Traditional Craftsmen, they dedicate their lives to preserving time-honored techniques while embracing innovation for the future.
 This is the story of their skill, spirit, and the community that keeps this cultural treasure alive.

-What Is a Traditional Craftsman? — The Highest Level of Skill Recognized by the Nation
+What Is a Traditional Craftsman? — Japan’s Highest Recognition of Craftsmanship

 -